 Web developers and programmers tend to prefer Trello because of the drag-and-drop concept.
 It makes for a flexible system yet a simple one with mainly just lists and tickets.

-TeamWorkPM is another excellent project management tool available in the Internet that is growing in popularity today for project teams and freelancers.
+TeamWorkPM is another excellent project management tool available on the Internet that is growing in popularity today for project teams and freelancers.
 Like Basecamp and other project management tools, its main feature is the management of tasks within a project and collaboration of members for its completion.

 While Basecamp has a more stable and time-tested position in the market, TeamWorkPM contains more advanced features like functionality for subtasks, recurrent tasks, time tracking and logging, tasks for multiple persons, priority assignments, privacy options, task templates, multiple platform compatibility and software integration, making it suitable for organizations and project teams with members that readily adapt to emerging technologies.